The Nephele ecosystem: stars, globular clusters, and stellar streams associated with the progenitor galaxy of $\omega$ Centauri: Observational data

 \section{Observational data}

-To select the sample of field stars, we exploit the APOGEE~DR17 catalogue \citep[][]{abdurro22} applying the following selection criteria : \begin{enumerate} \item a signal-to-noise ratio $\tt{SNREV} > 70$; \item temperatures in the range $\rm 3500\,K < T_{eff} < 5500\,K$ and surface gravities $\rm logg < 3.6$; \item \tt{APOGEE STARFLAG} and \tt{APOGEE STARBAD} $= 0$. \end{enumerate} From this sample of field stars, we further removed stars which have a high probability to belong to globular clusters, i.e. we removed all stars in the APOGEE~DR17 catalogue with \texttt{VB\_PROB} $\geq 0.9$ according to \citet{vasiliev21}.
+To select the sample of field stars, we exploit the APOGEE~DR17 catalogue \citep[][]{abdurro22} applying the following selection criteria : \begin{enumerate} \item a signal-to-noise ratio $\tt{SNREV} > 70$; \item temperatures in the range $\rm 3500\,K < T_{eff} < 5500\,K$ and surface gravities $\rm logg < 3.6$; \item \tt{APOGEE STARFLAG} and \tt{APOGEE STARBAD} $= 0$. \end{enumerate} From this sample of field stars, we further removed stars which have a high probability to belong to GCs, i.e. we removed all stars in the APOGEE~DR17 catalogue with \texttt{VB\_PROB} $\geq 0.9$ according to \citet{vasiliev21}.
 After these selections, our final sample of field stars comprises 197265 stars.
-As in \citet{pagnini2025}, for the globular clusters data of the \textit{Nephele}’s family, we make use of data from the APOGEE Value Added Catalogue (VAC) of Galactic globular cluster stars \citep[see][]{schiavon2023}.
-Among these stars, only those satisfying the previous criteria and stars which have, according to \citet{vasiliev21}, a high probability of being members of \textit{Nephele}'s GCs (\texttt{VB\_PROB} $\geq 0.9$), have been used for this study.
+As in \citet{pagnini2025}, for the GCs data of the Nephele’s family, we make use of data from the APOGEE Value Added Catalogue (VAC) of Galactic GC stars \citep[see][]{schiavon2023} using the membership probabilities from \citet{vasiliev21}.
+These probabilities are obtained from a mixture--model analysis of \emph{Gaia} EDR3 positions, parallaxes and proper motions combined with the structural parameters of each cluster (see their Sect.~2).
+In this work we adopt stars with {\tt VB\_PROB} $\ge 0.9$ as high confidence members, following the practice of \citet{vasiliev21}, who use stars with membership probabilities $\gtrsim 90$ per cent as high-confidence cluster members in their error analysis (their Sect.~3).
+Among these stars, only those satisfying the previous criteria and stars which have, according to \citet{vasiliev21}, a high probability of being members of Nephele's GCs (\texttt{VB\_PROB} $\geq 0.9$), have been used for this study.